Key Investment Facts

 About McDonald's

-The operational model for McDonald's relies on an owner-operator involvement approach, requiring franchisees to be active in the daily management of their business.
-New owners undergo an intensive nine-week initial training program to master the company's rigorous standards and operational systems.
-Each location typically employs around 50 people, and the owner's day-to-day responsibilities include staff supervision, quality control, and local marketing.
-The franchise operates within a specific territory structure to ensure market coverage while avoiding excessive internal competition.
-To maintain consistency across the brand, the corporation provides extensive franchisee support systems, including supply chain logistics, field consultants, and national advertising campaigns.
+The operational structure of McDonald's relies on a dedicated owner-operator involvement model, requiring franchisees to be active in the daily management of their business.
+New owners undergo an intensive nine-week initial training program to master everything from food safety to supply chain logistics.
+Each location typically employs around 50 staff members, and the owner's day-to-day responsibilities include staff supervision, local marketing, and ensuring strict adherence to global brand standards.
+The franchise uses a specific territory structure to manage market density and provides comprehensive support systems, including field consultants and sophisticated technology platforms, to help operators maintain efficiency.
+This hands-on approach ensures that each restaurant functions as a vital part of the larger corporate network while remaining locally managed.

 Training Program: 9 weeks of initial training included.